 The Occupational therapy school at University of Mary offers entry-level Doctor of Occupational therapy.
 The school has discontinued MSOT and replaced by the OTD program.
 The OTD program has been granted Candidacy status from the Accreditation Council for Occupational Therapy Education (ACOTE) of the AOTA.

-The University of Mary Occupational Therapy Doctorate degree is offered in Bismarck, ND and Billings, MT.
-The main campus is located in Bismarck, North Dakota, with satellite campus in Billings, MT.
+The University of Mary Occupational Therapy Doctorate degree is offered in Bismarck, ND, and Billings, MT.
+The main campus is located in Bismarck, North Dakota, with a satellite campus in Billings, MT.

 |University of Mary

 School of Health Sciences

 |Course Offered–||Doctorate in Occupational Therapy (Entry-level)|

 |Program Director-||Dr. Janeene Sibla|

 |OT Admission||Once a year (Summer).|

 |Application Procedure||To apply for the program, please submit your application to OTCAS and indicate the University of Mary is one of your choices.

 The Occupational Therapy Department offers a three-year entry-level Master of Occupational Therapy (MOT) degree.
 Students may be admitted with 2 years of designated prerequisite courses, a baccalaureate degree is not required.
 The OT school also offers 2-year Bachelor of General Studies Degree with a health Studies option to fulfill the minimum requirement for the 3-year professional OT program.